Tooth Extraction Near You

 Inglewood Family Dental offers tooth extractions, wisdom tooth extraction, and soft tissue surgical procedures as a convenience of our patients.
-If you think you require a tooth extraction, contact us today for a consultation and full evaluation.
+If you require a tooth extraction in Calgary, contact us today for a consultation and full evaluation.

 There is no reason to be anxious about your procedure because we take great care to ensure patient comfort and peace of mind.
 To help our patients relax during their dental appointment, we offer inhaled nitrous oxide and oral sedation to help anxious patients relax during any and all procedures.
 It’s usually preferable to restore and save a damaged tooth.
 In some cases, however, the best option may be to remove the tooth—especially when the tooth is putting your oral health at risk.